-Romesco is found regularly within Spanish cuisine.
-There are no strict list of ingredients.
-It is based on a tomato purée (make sure if you are buying one that is ready-made to choose one without added flavors like basil, for example), roasted red peppers, hazelnuts, or almonds, garlic.
+Romesco is found regularly in Spanish cuisine.
+There is no strict list of ingredients.
+It is based on a tomato purée, roasted red peppers, hazelnuts, almonds and garlic.

 As this sauce is not intended to be particularly spicy, choose mild chiles just for a touch of flavor.

 Before you put all the ingredients in a blender, you can add just a tablespoon of white wine vinegar and olive oil.

 Mediterranean cuisine isn’t complete without the Greek sauce tzatziki.

 It is a delicious and savory sauce that almost no popular Greek dish can go without.
 Gyros, souvlaki, kebabs — you name it.

 The sauce uses yogurt as its essential ingredient.
 It is exceptionally refreshing and works well combined with various types of meat.
 It also blends perfectly as a dip and with fish, especially when you want to cut a stronger flavor.

 The choice of yogurt is crucial for preparing it so that’s close to the original taste.
 If you cannot find Greek yogurt in your local store, remove the moisture from the plain yogurt to get a thicker composure.
 The peeled fresh cucumber should be grated.

 Larger grater blades are advised for getting longer pieces.
 A pinch of salt, black pepper, and white wine vinegar should be tossed together with the cucumber and just a touch of garlic (put in a blender), and some fresh herbs.

 Originating from Genoa, the full name of this sauce is “pesto alla genovese,”.